Part II: Steps and processes involved in reporting and managing suspected misconduct

 - any procedural issues, for example, unreasonable delay between the matter first coming to notice and the sanction being imposed.

 7.3.28 Factors that may not be relevant would include claims that the employee found the misconduct process stressful or that the employee has incurred legal expenses.

 Recording the sanction decision and advising the outcome

 7.3.29 A written record must be made of the sanction decision.
-If the employee was provided with a statement of reasons, the record must include that statement of reasons (clause 6.7 of the Directions).
+If the employee was provided with a statement of reasons, the record must include that statement of reasons (section 47 of the Directions).
 Agency s15(3) procedures may prescribe the form of that written record.
 A sanction decision might include:

 - a description of the actions and behaviours and what elements of the Code were breached